eriqnelson/webtastic/minihttp.md

 # **MiniHTTP v0.1 — Simplified Mesh Web Transfer Protocol**

 A method for requesting a single HTML file from a server over the Meshtastic application interface.
+Note: JSON is too bloated for ultra low bandwidth like this system.
+This will need to be refactored using protobufs for anything but this first round of proofs.

 ---